 Coarse and very coarse bulgur are the largest sizes you will find and naturally take longer to cook.
-These are not suitable for the soaking method and only cooked on stove top.
-In Turkish cuisine, coarse and very coarse bulgur are the best for making pilaf.
+Cooking these bulgur types is similar to cooking wheat berries and not suitable for the soaking method and only cooked on stove top.
+In Turkish cuisine, coarse and very coarse grinds (başbaşi bulgur) are the best for making pilaf.

 Cooking bulgur has never been this quick or easy!
-Fine and medium bulgur can be soaked whereas coarse and very coarse bulgur has to be boiled.
+We will share two cooking methods below.
+Fine and medium grind bulgur can be soaked whereas coarse and very coarse bulgur has to be boiled.
 No matter which cooking method you choose, your grains will be perfectly cooked for a wide variety of bulgur recipes!

 First, combine the ingredients.
 Soak 1 cup fine or medium bulgur in 1 cup hot water.
 Add in the salt and olive oil, stir to combine, and allow it to rest covered.